Crookinator/BATMAN-tic-tac-toe/README.md

-Wire Frame aka Description of app!

-Browser:
-Log-in / sign-up view:
-	>browser loads with username and password fields
-	>submit button
-	>sign up button below sign in button
-	> Form should be centered in page
-	>In upper left corner (in header) a heading with the name of the game and a quick blerb about the game.

-Game view:
-	>centered 3x3 grid
-	>button for start game
-	>Log out button should appear
-	>Header text should change to something like "let's play!"

-Winner / Tie:
-	>if either 3 in a row or all 9 full
-	>Display winner / tie in header text
-	>button appears for start new game
-	>button appears for cancel

-Mobile:
-Log-in / sign-up form:
-	>sign in form should be edge to edge
-	>sign in button below form fields
-	>sign up button below sign in button
-	>Same text in header but H1 will be centered at top with blurb centered below that

-Start game view:
-	>Name of game
-	>button that says start game

-Game board:
-	>header changes to Lets play
-	>3x3 grid each box a different div with event listener
-	>button at the bottom to reset game

-Game complete:
-	>when either 3 in a row or all squares filled
-	>Display game over with either a winner or tie
-	>button appears for restart game
-	>button appears for cancel

-Game Board:with the board, and the logic that will be required to determine when the game is over.
-Game board will be 3x3 grid.
-Each section will be clickable so I'll need them to each have unique IDs in order to pass click events.
-I'll store options in a gameBoard object.
-I'll need to have some kind of if/else or loop or both to check for 3 in a row or all 9 places being filled.
-I'll also need buttons to reset the events to play again.
-I'll need to use Math.random() to randomize the computer choices for the game.

-Approach:
-I plan to get the html together first in order to see that the front end display is working. then I intend on adding logic to existing IDs or elements in the html.
-Then event listeners will be added, and corresponding logic will be added to listeners and handlers as project builds out.

-User Stories:
-As a user, I would like to sign up
-As a user I'd like to sign back in
-As user, I'd like to play tic-tac-toe against myself As a user I'd like to have the game accessible
-	>As a user, I'd like to keep track of number of games played As a user, I'd like to log out
-	>As a user, I'd like to be able to change password

-Plan for modularity:
-I plan to section the html, css, and also modulate the JS files to their different functions i.e. event listeners in one file, event handlers in another, and so on.
-I will also section off different parts of the JS for different actions i.e. authentication will be in one directory and normal game functionality in another.

-Creativity:
-Instead of X and O I'd like to have two different pictures one of a hero and one of a villain.

-Version Control:
-Every time I have completed a section, no matter how small, I will git add and git commit.
-Once my html is set up for example I'll git add and commit that change.
-If I have a successful event listener I'll do another, and so on.

-Additional features (time permitted)
-Would love to make the app fully accessible to ensure anyone can play.
-Would like to add a button that will read out the current landscape of the game board. i.e. on button click screen reader will say A1, A2, B3, are filled with Xs.
-C1, C2, are filled with Os. would like to have some kind of theme chooser i.e. dark theme, light theme, or colorful theme.
+# Description of app

+## Log-in / Sign-up:
+	- browser loads with username and password fields
+	- Submit button
+	- sign up button below sign in button
+	- Header with a heading with the name of the game and a quick description.

+## Game view:
+	- 3x3 grid
+	- button for start game
+	- Log out button should appear
+	- User alert field for game state changes.

+## Winner / Tie:
+	- if either 3 in a row or all 9 full
+	- Display winner / tie in user alert field.
+	- button for start new game
+	- button for log out

+# Game Board
+## Logic for the game
+ Game board is a3x3 grid.
+Each section is a clickable button.
+Each button has a unique data-cell-index for tracking the game logic.
+The board is wrapped in a section tag with a unique id attached so that I could pass click events to event handler functions.
+I stored the game state in a gameState object that I refer to thoughout the code.
+I created a function for checking the winner with some if/else conditions.
+This function compares the boards current played spaces against 8 possible winning combinations as well as checks for a tie by having all spaces filled without a winner.
+I also included code in the click event for each button to switch it to a disabled state and add a class of clicked.
+This allowed me to target all the buttons at once when a user clicked the start new game button.

+## Approach:
+I put the html together first in order to see that the front end display is working.
+I then started to setup uthe authentication through the api.
+Afterwords I included the game logic, board, and api calls to update the game information.

+## User Stories:
+	- As a user, I would like to sign up
+	- As a user I'd like to sign back in
+	- As a user, I'd like to play tic-tac-toe against myself
+	- As a user I'd like to have the game accessible via screen reader
+	- As a user, I'd like to keep track of number of games played
+	- As a user, I'd like to log out
+	- As a user, I'd like to be able to change my password

+## Plan for modularity:
+I sectioned the html, css, and also modulated the JS files to their different functions i.e. event listeners in one file, event handlers in another, and so on.
+I also sectioned off different parts of the JS for different actions i.e. authentication will be in one directory and normal game functionality in another.

+## Creativity:
+	- Themed the UI arround the 1990's Batman cartoon
+	- Included the theme for that cartoon as the in-game theme
+	- The theme auto-plays upon successful sign-in
+	- Winning moves have an auto-playing victory sound
+	- The background of the game board is the Bat Cave
+	- Colors are similar to the Batsuit from the cartoon

+## Version Control:
+Every time I completed a section, no matter how small, I performed a  git add and git commit.
+Once I had a successful event listener I also would do another commit.

+# Additional features
+	- Fully screen reader accessible

+# Languages & Tools Used
+			- HTML
+	- CSS with Bootstrap
+	- JS
+	- Textmate (editor)
+	- API from Heroku